Diverting and Splitting Message Flows

 Diverts can also be configured to apply a

-all diverted messages will have the opportunity of being transformed by
+If specified, all diverted messages will have the opportunity of being

-of them receive the same, original message.
-This means that the results
+configured, all of them receive the same, original message.
+This means that

-of a transformer on a message are not directly available for other
+the results of a transformer on a message are not directly available for

 See the documentation on adding runtime dependencies to understand how to make your transformer available to the broker.